-4.2 Policy structure
+5.2 Policy structure

-The Board of Directors and the Academic Board as the peak governing bodies have oversight for quality assurance-related and non-academic policies1, and academic-related policies respectively.
+The Board of Directors as the peak governing body has oversight for quality assurance-related and non-academic policies.
+The Academic Board has oversight for academic-related policies.
 Both bodies ensure that all policies align to the Institution's strategic direction and all regulatory requirements. (refer to Policy Development and Review Policy and Policy Development and Review Procedures)